Rollover Equity in LBOs: Why PE Firms Use It

 The concept is straightforward: instead of taking full cash proceeds, sellers reinvest a portion of their equity value into the new company.
 But the implications are significant for deal structuring, return analysis, tax planning, and incentive design.
 Strong technical understanding of rollover mechanics, combined with appreciation for the strategic rationale, prepares you for both interview discussions and practical deal work.

-As you develop your LBO knowledge, integrate rollover understanding with broader concepts including sources and uses analysis, LBO modeling, and debt structures.
+As you develop your LBO knowledge, integrate rollover understanding with broader concepts including sources and uses analysis, paper LBO execution, and debt structures.
 This comprehensive perspective demonstrates the sophisticated understanding that distinguishes strong candidates and effective investment banking analysts.